 If you have any further queries or comments, please don’t hesitate to get in touch with us here!

-Visit My Mosque is facilitated by The Muslim Council of Britain, the UK’s largest representative Muslim umbrella organisation with over 500 affiliated mosques, educational and charitable associations.
+Visit My Mosque is facilitated by The Muslim Council of Britain, the UK’s largest and most diverse representative Muslim umbrella organisation with over 500 affiliated mosques, educational and charitable associations.

-The MCB is an independent, democratic and cross-sectarian body working for the common good without interfering in, displacing or isolating any existing work.
-The MCB’s mission statement is “Empowering Muslim communities to achieve a just, cohesive and successful British society”.
+The MCB is independent, democratic and cross-sectarian and it’s mission statement is “Empowering Muslim communities to achieve a just, cohesive and successful British society”.